pantheon-systems/documentation/source/content/guides/sso/03-sso-organizations.md

 ## Configure your IdP

-Refer to your IdP for general SAML 2.0 setup instructions.
-Pantheon will supply the string to be used in place of `Pantheon-SSO-Connection-Name` in the examples below.
+Refer to your IdP for general SAML 2.0 configuration instructions.
+Pantheon supplies the string you must use in place of `Pantheon-SSO-Connection-Name` in the examples below.

 You must enter the following: